medistree/medistree.id/content/services/translating.md

 pricing: IDR 150K
 ---

-We help you translate articles from English to any language by providing you with a thorough translation.
+We help you translate scientific articles from and to English by providing you with a thorough academic translation service.

 ## What makes MedisTree excels at academic translation?